nekolaiv/hotel-reservation/README.md

 It is **not open source** and **not intended for production use**.
 All features are **mocked frontend representations** of an existing idea.

-Got it 👍 — here’s a clean and professional **README section** you can drop into your file to acknowledge your group members:

 ---

 ## 👥 Project Team